cyberark/conjur/policy-guide.md

 index: 10
 ---

-# What is a Possum policy?

-In order to describe and control your infrastructure, you'll create a set of authoritative documents describing users, groups, hosts, layers, web services, variables.
-The generic name for these things is Possum "records".

-In addition to defining the records, the policy also includes role-based access control grants and privileges, which control how system actors such as users and hosts are allowed to interact with protected resources such as variables, hosts and web services.

-For the purposes described above, Possum provides a Policy Markup language.
-Policy Markup is written in [YAML](http://yaml.org) which is human-readable, and also easy to generate and manipulate using any programming language.

-# Role-based access control

-Permissions are defined in Possum using Role-Based Access Control (RBAC).
-The fundamental operation in RBAC is a "transaction", which includes three parts:

-* **role** the subject; who, or what, is acting.
-In Possum, identities such as users and hosts, plus groups-of-identities such as groups and layers, are roles.
-* **privilege** the name of an action which the role is attempting to perform.
-In Possum, privileges generally follow the Unix pattern of `read`, `execute` and `updated`.
-However, any name can be used as a privilege.
-* **resource** the object being acted upon.
-A resource is something you want to protect; in Possum, every record is also a resource.

-In RBAC, each "transaction" is either permitted or denied.
-Transactions are always denied by default.

-One role (the "grantor") can be "granted" to another (the "grantee"), in which case the grantee gains the privileges of the grantor.
-For example, when a group role is granted to a user, the user gains all the privileges of the group.
-"Adding a user to a group" is the same as granting the group role to the user.

-For a detailed description of RBAC, see the [Overview of RBAC in Conjur](https://developer.conjur.net/key_concepts/rbac.html).
+# What is a policy?

+Possum is managed primarily through policies.
+A policy is a [YAML](http://yaml.org) document which describes users, groups, hosts, layers, web services, and variables, plus role-based access control grants and privileges.
+Once you've loaded a policy into Possum, you can use the Possum API to authenticate as a role, list and search the entities in the policy, and perform permission checks (more on all this later).

+Possum's YAML syntax is easy for both humans and computers to read and write.
+Here's a typical policy, for a "frontend" application:

+{% highlight yaml %}
+- !policy
+  id: frontend
+  annotations:
+    description: Manages permissions for a front-end web application
+  body:
+    - &variables
+      - !variable
+        id: ssl/private_key
+        mime_type: application/x-pem-file
+        annotations:
+          description: Private key for communication over SSL

+      - !variable
+        id: ssl/certificate
+        mime_type: application/x-x509-ca-cert

+      - !variable mongo/username
+      - !variable mongo/password

+    - !group
+      id: secret-managers
+      annotations:
+        description: Members are able to update the value of all secrets in this policy.

+    - !layer
+      annotations:
+        description: Hosts which serve the frontend application.

+    - !permit
+      role: !group secret-managers
+      privilege: [ read, execute, update ]
+      resource: *variables

+    - !permit
+      role: !layer
+      privilege: [ read, execute ]
+      resource: *variables
+{% endhighlight %}

+Some key features of this policy:

+* There are 4 variables (secrets) which the application can use.
+* The hosts (containers, servers, or VMs) will have the `layer` role.
+* The `layer` role can read and execute (fetch), but not update the secrets.
+* A `secrets-managers` group can be granted to people who need full access to the frontend secrets.
+* Annotations help to explain the purpose of each statement in the policy.

+### Learn more

+* The [possum-example repository](https://github.com/conjurinc/possum-example) on Github contains additional sample policies.
+* [Policy examples in Cucumber format](https://www.relishapp.com/conjur/possum-policy/docs) show how to address specific uses cases.

+## Role-based access control

+Possum implements role-based access control (RBAC) to provide permission checks.
+In RBAC, a permission check is called a "transaction".
+Each transaction has three parts:

+1. **the role** who, or what, is acting.
+In Possum, individual entities such as users and hosts are roles, and groups-of-entities such as groups and layers are roles too.
+2. **the privilege** the name of an action which the role is attempting to perform.
+In Possum, privileges generally follow the Unix pattern of `read`, `execute` and `update`.
+3. **the resource** the protected thing, such as a secret or a webservice.

+RBAC determines whether a transaction is allowed or denied by traversing the roles and permissions in the policies.
+(Transactions are always denied by default).

+In the example above, the `permit` statements at the bottom of the policy instruct Possum RBAC to allow some transactions:

+**First example**

+* role: `group:frontend/secrets-managers`
+* privilege: `read`, `execute`, and `update`
+* resource: any variable in the policy

+**Second example**

+* role: `layer`
+* privilege: `read` and `execute`
+* resource: any variable in the policy

+### Learn more

+* For a detailed description of Possum RBAC, see the [Overview of RBAC in Conjur](https://developer.conjur.net/key_concepts/rbac.html).
+* The 1992 academic paper [Role-Based Access Controls](http://csrc.nist.gov/groups/SNS/rbac/documents/ferraiolo-kuhn-92.pdf) by David F. Ferraiolo and D. Richard Kuhn is quite readable and lays a strong theoretical foundation for RBAC.

+# Loading a policy

+Once you've written a policy, you load it into the Possum server.

+## Loading the bootstrap policy using the `possum server` command

+The simplest way to load a policy into Possum is to use `possum server -f`.
+This command must be invoked from on the Possum server, or in a Possum container.
+For example:

+{% highlight shell %}
+$ possum server -p 80 -a dev -f run/policy.yml
+...
+Loading 6 records from policy run/policy.yml
+Loaded policy in 0.681919753 seconds
+...
+{% endhighlight %}

+A policy loaded in this way is called a `bootstrap` policy, because it's not dependent on any other policy being already loaded.

+## Loading policies through the API

+Once you have loaded a bootstrap policy, you can submit changes through the Possum API.
+For example, suppose the bootstrap policy looks like this:

+{% highlight yaml %}
+- !group frontend

+- !policy
+  id: prod
+  body:
+  - !policy
+    id: frontend
+    body: []

+- !permit
+  resource: !policy prod/frontend
+  privilege: [ read, execute ]
+  role: !group frontend
+{% endhighlight %}

+The role `group:frontend` has `execute` privilege on the `prod/frontend` policy, which gives members of this group permission to change the policy.

+Policy updates are submitting by POST-ing the new policy to the URL `/policies/:id`, where `id` is the fully qualified id of the policy (e.g. `the-account:policy:prod/frontend`).
+Policy updates submitted in this way can only modify data under the id path `prod/frontend`.
+In this way, management of the Possum policy can be delegated to various teams, giving each one responsibility for their own projects and applications.

 # Policy reference

+This section will describe in detail the syntax of the policy YAML.

 ## Common attributes

-Possum records share the following attributes:

-* **account** Records in Possum can be divided into separate accounts.
-Each record in Possum is uniquely identified by `account:kind:id`.
-* **kind** `kind` is normally implicit in the policy document.
-For example, the `kind` of each User record is `user`.
-Possum can be extended with custom resources, which should specify the `kind` explicitly.
-In addition, some Possum records create `internal` roles, which can be identified by the presence of the `@` symbol in their `kind`.
+Some attributes are common across multiple entities:

-* **id** an identifier which is unique within the `account:kind` namespace.
+* **id** An identifier which is unique to the kind of entity (`user`, `host`, `variable`, etc).
 By convention, Possum ids are path-based.
 For example: `prod/webservers`.
-An exception is host ids, which may use the path-based convention, but may also use the DNS naming convention `www-01.mycorp.com`.
-Keep in mind that ids may not be re-used across hosts, so the ids of dynamically provisioned hosts should be constructed uniquely.
+Each record in Possum is uniquely identified by `account:kind:id`.
-* **owner** The owner of a record is able to fully administer the record.
-For example, if a group is the owner of a host, then the group role (and all of its transitive role member), have full permissions on the host, and can also grant and revoke the host role.
+* **owner** A role having all privileges on the thing it's applied to.
+For example, if a role `group:frontend` is the owner of a secret, then the group and all of its members can perform any action on the secret.
+Normally, the `owner` attribute is only needed in the bootstrap policy.

-## People
+## Policy

-### Group

-A group of users and other groups.

-When a user becomes a member of a group they are granted the group role, and inherit the group’s privileges.
-Group members can be added with or without “admin option”.
-With admin option, the member can add and remove members to/from the group.

-Groups can also be members of groups; in this way, groups can be organized and nested in a hierarchy.

-`security_admin` is the customary top-level group.
+A policy is used to organize a common set of records and permissions grants into a common namespace (`id` prefix).

+The `body` element of a policy lists the entities and grants that are part of the policy.
+Each entity in the policy inherits the id of the policy; for example, a variable named `db-password` in a policy named `prod/myapp` would have a fully-qualified id `prod/myapp/db-password`.
+In addition, all the entities in the body of the policy are owned by the policy.
+Therefore, the owner of a policy implicitly owns everything defined in the policy.
+This nested ownership makes it possible to delegate the management of a complex system to many different teams and groups, each with responsibility over a small set of policies.

 ### Example

 {% highlight yaml %}
-- !user alice
-- !user bob
+- !policy
+  id: prod
+  body:

-- !group
+  - !policy
-  id: ops
+    id: webserver
+    body:
+    - &secrets
+      - !variable ssl/private-key

+    - !layer

     - !grant
-    role: !group ops
-    members:
-    - !user alice
-    - !member
-        role: !user bob
+      role: !layer
-        admin: true
+      permissions: [ read, execute ]
+      resources: *secrets
 {% endhighlight %}

+## People

 ### User

 A human user.

-Note For servers, VMs, scripts, PaaS applications, and other code actors, create Hosts instead of Users.
+For servers, VMs, scripts, PaaS applications, and other code actors, create hosts instead of users.

+Users can authenticate using their `id` as the login and their API key as the credential.
+When a new user is created, it's assigned a randomly generated API key.
+The API key can be reset (rotated) by an administrative user if it is lost or compromised.

+Users can also be assigned a password.
+A user can use her password to `login` and obtain her API key, which can be used to authenticate as described above.
+Further details on login and authentication are provided in the API documentation.

 #### Attributes

+* **id** Should not contain special characters such as `:/`.
+It may contain the `@` symbol.
 * **public_keys** Stores public keys for the user, which can be retrieved through the public keys API.

 ### Example